For complete information see the ARTICLES OF GOVERNMENT, BOOK II, ARTICLE VII, SECTION 1.C.

 Grade C- (1.67)

 Grade E (0.00) is given at the close of a semester when the student has been given permission to resubmit a final paper or retake the final exam.
-An "E" grade can stay an "E" or be replaced by only a "D" or "F.
+An "E" grade can remain on the record or be replaced by only a "D" or "F".

 I - Given for work incomplete at close of semester.
 "I" will remain and be followed by a grade, when that permanent grade is recorded.

-INC - Permanent incomplete given if an earned grade for excused or unexcused incomplete work is not submitted within the stipulated time period.
+INC - Permanent incomplete given if an earned final grade for excused or unexcused incomplete work is not submitted within the stipulated time period.
+No credit is earned.

-P - Credit in MIT course (Requires a grade of D or better)
+P - Credit in MIT course (requires a grade of D or better); (prior to Fall 2014)

-RD - Credit with distinction (Used for some writing courses)
+RD - Credit with Distinction (used for some writing courses); (prior to Fall 2003)

 TBG - A two semester course to be graded at the end of the second semester.

-WDR - A course dropped after the four week deadline becomes a permanent withdrawal.
+WDR - A course dropped after the deadline to drop without notation on the record becomes a permanent withdrawal.; a non-punitive grade.

-Students have the option of taking an unlimited number of units on a credit/non-credit basis.
+Students have the option of taking an unlimited number of units on a Credit/Non-Credit grading basis.
 However, a student who wishes to be considered for Latin Honors should review the legislation very carefully.
-Even if you do not receive credit for a course that has been declared credit/non, the course will be considered part of the total credit/non units for consideration of Latin Honors.
+Even if the student does not receive credit for a course that has been declared Credit/Non-Credit, the course will be considered part of the total Credit/Non-Credit units for consideration of Latin Honors.

-The period during which students may declare that they wish to take a course on a credit/non basis is the first four weeks of the fall and spring semesters (or the first two days of wintersession or each summer session).
-Students must use the online registration system to declare that they wish to take a course credit/non.
+The period during which students may declare that they wish to take a course on a Credit/Non-Credit basis is the first four weeks of the fall and spring semesters (or the first two days of Wintersession or each Summer Session).
+Students must use the online registration system to declare that they wish to take a course Credit/Non-Credit.